Different Types of Submarines and Underwater Vessels

-- Personal Submarine: Also known as the recreational submarine, the personal types of submarine is that which is used for recreational or research purposes.
+Personal Submarine: Also known as the recreational submarine, the personal types of submarine is that which is used for recreational or research purposes.
 First created by Graham Hawkes in the 1970s, these types of submarines were initially utilized as naval vessels.
 In contemporary times, they have become exceedingly important in the marine research and recreational arena.
 Nowadays, even super yachts and large cruise ships have personal recreational submarines.

-- Deep Sea Submergence Vehicle: Known as the DSV, the deep sea submergence vehicle is a submarine used for deepwater research purposes.
+Deep-Sea Submergence Vehicle: Known as the DSV, the deep sea submergence vehicle is a submarine used for deepwater research purposes.
 DSVs can either be manually operated by pilots or controlled through robotic operations.
 The Deep Sea Submergence Vehicles are sometimes also referred to as the Deep Submergence Research Vehicles.

-- Deep Submergence Rescue Vehicles: Referred to as the DSRV, these types of submarines are used for underwater naval rescue operations.
+Deep Submergence Rescue Vehicles: Referred to as the DSRV, these types of submarines are used for underwater naval rescue operations.
 Predominantly used in the United States, this submarine technology was developed as a result of the naval accident caused to the USS Thresher in the 1960s.
 Over the years, the usage of these types of submarines has extended to other countries of the world as well.

 Human Torpedoes: Human torpedoes are submarines which were used to bombard the naval vessels of enemies with missiles.
 Extensively used by the Italian, British, Egyptian and Greek naval forces right from the First World War, the human torpedoes formed an integral part of the naval warfare.

 Merchant Submarine: Merchant Submarines were the ingenious creation of German inventors.
 Because of the sea trading route being blocked during the First World War, with the help of merely two merchant submarines, Germany traded with the then-neutral United States.
 The two merchant submarines deployed for merchant navy operations were the Deutschland and the Bremen.

 Naval Submarines: Last but not the least, the main usage of submarine is during the war time.
 Used extensively during war time, naval submarines are used today by almost all countries around the world in their defence systems.

 The different types of submarines and underwater crafts have helped provide a wider scope to the existing maritime operations.
-And even as their role has diversified, the submarine technology is becoming equally important and integral in the execution of feasible underwater functioning.
+And even as their role has diversified, submarine technology is becoming equally important and integral in the execution of feasible underwater functioning.